Graph Perceiver IO: A General Architecture for Graph Structured Data: Introduction

 \section{Introduction}

 Humans who have general intelligence has the capability to handle multiple datasets from different source simultaneously.
 One of the required building blocks for general intelligence is multimodal learning for a general perception, and there has been much interest in multimodal learning.
-With the development of the Transformer \cite{vaswani2017attention} and the Vision Transformer (ViT) \cite{dosovitskiy2021an}, there have been multimodal learning approaches that adopts multiple Transformer encoders for each modality \cite{radford2021learning, changpinyo2021conceptual}, and fuses the each information later \cite{li2021align}.
+With the development of the Transformer \cite{vaswani2017attention} and the Vision Transformer (ViT) \cite{dosovitskiy2021an}, there have been multimodal learning approaches that adopts multiple Transformer encoders for each modality \cite{radford2021learning}, and fuses the each information later \cite{li2021align}.
 Another remarkable algorithms for multimodal learning are the Perceiver \cite{jaegle2021perceiver} and its extension, the Perceiver IO \cite{jaegle2022perceiver}, general architecture that has structured inputs and outputs.
 Perceiver IO handles various sizes of inputs and outputs, and they unify the inputs and outputs structures for diverse types of datasets such as images and text.
 Unified inputs and outputs structures make the single model, Perceiver IO, handle multimodal datasets simultaneously.
 With Perceiver IO, the specific neural networks for each modality are not required.